 Jurisdiction of the European Union's General Data Protection Regulation (GDPR)

-This Policy reflects changes in data protection law in the jurisdiction of the European Union's General Data Protection Regulation (GDPR).
+This European Union's General Data Protection Regulation Policy (GDPR Policy) reflects changes in data protection law in the jurisdiction of the European Union's General Data Protection Regulation (GDPR).
 This Policy is effective as of July 1, 2018.

 The Leonardo DiCaprio Foundation is committed to protecting and respecting your privacy.